kartis1/first-landing-page/README.md

 # first-landing-page
-My first time coding a landing page!
+This is the first landing page exercise in the Odin Project Full Stack Bootcamp